-BUS 2053 Desktop Publishing &Web Graphic Design (S)
+BUS 2053 Desktop Publishing &Web Graphic Design

 Students are introduced and instructed in the use of desktop publishing that uses a personal computer and software to produce high-quality printed documents that combine text and graphics.
 Students will learn to produce advertisements, forms, newsletters, flyers, and other business documents.
 Students will also learn the basics in designing, developing, and maintaining a web page and web sites as it applies to e-business.
-Prerequisite: BUS 1003 Micro Computer Applications with a C or higher.
+Prerequise or Corequiste when taken at the same time to complete CP Administrative Assistant: BUS 1003 Micro Computer Applications with a C or higher.
 (3 SCH)